-A Documention of Tabaq, a Hill Nubian language of the Sudan, in its sociolinguistic context
+A documention of Tabaq, a Hill Nubian language of Sudan, in its sociolinguistic context

 |Depositor||Birgit Hellwig, Gertrud Schneider-Blum, Gerrit Dimmendaal|

 |Affiliation||Universität zu Köln|

 |Collection Status||Collection online|

 |Landing Page Handle||http://hdl.handle.net/2196/eab29275-6e4f-4d3f-8b0d-2badfa322d55|